PubInv/PubInv/ideas/Project #25: In-pipe fan with gas sensor for EWB.md

 ## Stories

 * Publish photos and sketch of current work
-* Order a 12V fan that I can control with a relay or transistor (I have MOSFET transistors that can switch a lot of power.)
+* Order a 12V fan that I can control with a relay or transistor (I have MOSFET transistors that can switch a lot of power.) - done
 * Get a piece of PVC pipe into which we can mount the fan and potentially the sensor.
 * Breadboard so that I can use 12V power instead of the 5V Arduino power for the fan.
 * Try to mount the fan inside the PVC.